ParliRobo/ParliRobo.github.io/README.md

 ## For Developers
 Our code is licensed under Apache 2.0.
 Please adhere to the corresponding open source policy when applying modifications and commercial uses.
-Also, some of our code is currently not available but will be released soon once we have obtained permissions.
+Also, some of our code is currently not available but will be released soon once we have obtained the permission.